-Having done the Tea Plantation tour in Sri Lanka, it seemed only fair to do one of the Coffee Tours in Boquete Panama – And very informative it was.
+Having done a tea plantation tour in Sri Lanka, it seemed only fair to do one of the coffee tours in Boquete Panama – And very informative it was.

 We booked our tour at the Boquete Mountain Safari tours office for $29 per person.
 In fact, for the same price they offered to let us join a group for their combined Coffee Tour plus Panoramic Jeep Safari (normally $49 per person).

 We started from their office early in the morning with the Panoramic Jeep Safari.
 We were driven all around the highlands surrounding the central Boquete valley.
 Needless to say the elevated views were impressive.

 After our tour of the valley, we were taken to Finca Agroturistica La Milagrosa – a small coffee plantation owned by the extremely innovative Tito Vargas.